houen/ssm/README.md

 ## Motivation
 As a freelancer, I came across many teams where secrets management was done a bit ad-hoc.
 Most teams were using .env files.
 Often you would have a .env.sample file to start with, and then you needed to get the secrets from another team member.
 Some were using etcd.
 Some were using pass.
-Some teams were even using full-featured solutions like Hashicorp Consul, Vault, or similar.
+Some teams were using full-featured solutions like Hashicorp Consul, Vault, or similar.

 While these are all fine choices, I was missing an extremely simple tool that required no new infrastructure while allowing to conveniently and securely share secrets in a small company or team.